St. Peter School Health Office

 On days when students are absent or significantly tardy, parents MUST call the school office (202-544-1618) no later than 8:45 AM on the day of the occurrence.
-They are to give the student's name, grade, and the reason for the absence or tardy.
+They are to give the student’s name, grade, and the reason for the absence or tardy.
 If the office does not hear from the parent, a call will be made to ascertain where the child is.
-When an email is sent to the student's teacher regarding an absence, tardy or early dismissal, please include the school office and the school nurse as recipients of the email (email@example.com; firstname.lastname@example.org).
+When an email is sent to the student’s teacher regarding an absence, tardy or early dismissal, please include the school office and the school nurse as recipients of the email (email@example.com; firstname.lastname@example.org).
 A student must present a written note of explanation, signed by the parent, upon returning to school after an absence.
-In some cases, a note from a LHCP may also be necessary.
+For all health appointments, a note from a LHCP’s office must be submitted for an excused tardy, early dismissal or absence.
 A student is considered absent if not present for 4 hours of the day.
 This also includes half days.

-Numerous St. Peter students have allergies to certain foods, particularly peanuts and nuts.
+Numerous St. Peter students have allergies to certain foods, particularly peanuts and tree nuts.
 For these students, an allergic reaction can be serious and sometimes life-threatening.
-Please keep this in mind as you prepare your child's snack and lunch and any other food for school parties, bake sales, Extended Care and avoid sending in food or other products containing peanuts, peanut butter, or nuts/tree nuts.
+Please keep this in mind as you prepare your child's snack and lunch and avoid sending in food or other products containing peanuts, peanut butter, or nuts/tree nuts.
 Tree nuts include, but are not limited to, walnut, almond, hazelnut, cashew, pistachio, and Brazil nuts.
-These are not to be confused or grouped together with peanut which is a legume, or seeds such as sunflower or sesame (FARE - Food Allergy Research & Education).
-When shopping for food, read the ingredients label to ensure the item does not contain peanuts or nuts.
-Since chocolate candy is frequently produced in facilities that also process peanuts and nuts, we ask that chocolate candy and bars not be sent in to the school due to the possibility of cross contamination.
-Also, encourage your child not to trade or share food unless permission is granted from the teacher.
+These are not to be confused or grouped together with peanut which is a legume, or seeds such as sunflower or sesame (FARE – Food Allergy Research & Education).
+When shopping for food, read the ingredients label to ensure the item does not contain peanuts or tree nuts.
+Students must not share or trade food.

 Students may not have possession of any type of medication, prescription or over-the-counter.
 Only students requiring emergency medications (i.e. epinephrine, inhaler, or insulin) will be allowed to self-carry if a written order has been issued by the licensed healthcare provider (LHCP).
 St. Peter School assumes no responsibility for any medication administered by the student to him/herself.

 Students requiring medication to be taken or available at school must have a Student Medication Authorization Form and/or Inhaled Medication Authorization Form on file at the beginning of each school year.
-Students requiring medication(s) for allergic reactions must have an Allergy Agreement & Action Plan on file at the beginning of each school year.
+Students requiring medication(s) available for allergic reactions must have an Allergy Agreement & Action Plan on file at the beginning of each school year.
+Medications for severe allergic reactions will be ordered on this plan and therefore the Student Medication Authorization Form does not additionally need to be submitted.
 Students requiring over-the-counter medications to be administered during the school day must have the Student Medication Authorization Form completed and signed by the parent/guardian AND a licensed healthcare provider.

-These forms are listed under Student Life / Health Office Forms.
-Please refer to the Student Medication Policy in the Student/Parent Handbook for complete details.
+These forms are listed below.
+Please refer to the Student Medication Policy in the Parent-Student Handbook for complete details.